kyphan38/web/assets/docs/technical/os - ongoing/1-processes/5-scheduling-policies.md

 - Maximize (utilization = fraction of time CPU is used)
 - Minimize average (turnaround time = time from a process's arrival to completion)
 - Minimize average (response time = time from a process's arrival to first scheduling)
-- Fairness: all processes must be treated equally
+- Fairness: All processes must be treated equally
-- Minimize overhead: run process long enough to amortize (reduce) cost of context switch (~1 microsecond)
+- Minimize overhead: Run process long enough to amortize (reduce) cost of context switch (~1 microsecond)

 ## First-in-First-Out (FIFO)